arduino/docs-content/content/hardware/04.pro/carriers/portenta-mid-carrier/datasheet/datasheet.md

 # Description

 <p style="text-align: justify;">
-The Arduino Portenta Mid Carrier streamlines project development for Portenta boards by offering easy access to high-density signals through specialized and dedicated headers.
+The Arduino Portenta Mid Carrier streamlines project development for Portenta SOMs boards by offering easy access to high-density signals through specialized and dedicated headers.
 It is compatible with the Portenta C33, H7, and X8 boards and is perfect for many projects, including the Internet of Things applications, asset tracking, machine vision, robotics, and automation.
-This carrier boasts a variety of ports and interfaces like CAN bus lines, Ethernet, microSD, and USB, along with camera and display connectors.
+This carrier boasts a variety of ports and interfaces like two CAN bus lines, Ethernet, microSD, and USB, along with camera and display connectors.
 It features debug pins and a real-time clock battery backup, easing development.
 Its onboard mini PCIe connector also enables quick cellular connectivity testing, ensuring reliable data transmission even in Wi-Fi® in scarce areas.
 These features make the Portenta Mid Carrier a vital tool for efficiently creating innovative, connected devices.
 </p>

 # Target Areas